Tcl CFFI package (v2.0b1)

 The return value from every call to the function is then checked as to whether it satisfies the condition.
 Failure to do so is treated as an error condition.

-An error condition is also generated when a function returning a pointer returns a null pointer.
-This is also true for string and unistring return types as well as struct types that are returned by reference since those are all pointers beneath the covers.
-This treatment of null pointers as errors can be overridden with the the nullok annotation.
+An error condition is also generated when a function returning a pointer returns an null pointer or, on Windows only, the INVALID_HANDLE_VALUE preprocessor constant.
+This is also true for string, unistring and winstring return types as well as struct types that are returned by reference since those are all pointers beneath the covers.
+This treatment of null pointers as errors can be overridden with the the novaluechecks annotation.
 If this annotation is specified and the function returns a NULL pointer,

 An error condition arising from one of the error checking annotations or a null pointer results in an exception being generated unless the onerror annotation is specified (see below).
 However, the default error message generated is generic and does not provide detail about why the error occured.
 The following error retrieval annotations specify how detail about the error is to be obtained.

-Any of these annotations can be applied to integer types while the errno and lasterror can be used with pointer types as well.
+These annotations can be applied only to integer types except that the errno and lasterror annotations can be used with pointer types as well.

-In addition, the onerror annotation provides a means for customizing error handling when the error is from a library and not a system error.
+In addition to the above built-in error handlers, the onerror annotation provides a means for customizing error handling when the error is from a library and not a system error.
 The annotation takes an additional argument which is a command prefix to be invoked when an error checking annotation is triggered.
 When this command prefix is invoked, a dictionary with the call information is passed.
 The dictionary contains the following keys:

 ResultThe return value from the function that triggered the error handler.